The Parkway Forever program is our largest program that strives to preserve and maintain the many Parkway attractions.

 The Youth Outdoors initiative focuses on the connection between children and the natural world.
 This program promotes outdoor opportunities within our park.
 This program also highlights and addresses the barriers in getting children outside by engaging organizations that are part of the solution.
 Partnering with a FRIENDS Chapter engages the children in volunteer experiences getting them outdoors while also providing an educational component.

 High School & College Outreach

-This program is for high school groups and college-age students who are looking to volunteer on a repeat or one-time basis.
+This program is for high school groups and college-age students who are looking to volunteer on a repeat or a one-time basis.
 Working with our program director and local chapter leads, volunteer efforts are tailored to your group and NPS district needs.
-Please contact our office to discuss possibilities in your area.
+Please contact our office to discuss the possibilities in your area.

 Supporting the Park

 FRIENDS supports the park we love by helping fund several park interpretive programs.
 We give money to the park for Junior Ranger supplies, cultural concerts, interpretative programs, interpretative interns, and garden and historical sites.
 We support numerous volunteer efforts along the Parkway that help meet the demands of visitor traffic.
 We love our park and want visitors to love it, too.